 Each God, other than Ampe, chooses four "Gladiator"s to serve them in a fight to the death.
 The Gladiators are each given one power representative of the God who granted them the power, and they are placed in an arena in the Heavenly Realm.
 The fights go on for a week at a time, with exceptions, and each Gladiator must prove him or her self.

 To the victor go the spoils of this "Gods' War", and to the losers...
 Oblivion.
 The winner of this contest is granted eternal prestige among the Gods, and in the past on Earth.
 They are granted all of their prayers, within reason, and they get to keep their powers.
-The losers are erased from existence, the fact that they ever lived removed from history, removed from the minds of all mortals, and removed from the universe.
-The only ones who will ever remember the fallen Gladiators are the Gods and the victor.
+The losers are forsaken, and they must give up the one thing in their life they treasure most.
+Be it life, be it love, be it power.
+Everything they love or hold dear will disappear, and they will be cast into a living Hell, a world where they live their nightmare until they die.
+The only ones who will ever remember the fallen Gladiators are the Gods... and the victor.

 After all... what's a gamble without stakes?